Rudi Garcia: Media career

 Garcia has worked for CanalSatellite, first as a reporter for post-match interviews, and then as a studio pundit.

 Personal life

+Garcia has three daughters, named Carla, Eva and Léna.
+Since 2014, he is in a relationship with Italian sports journalist Francesca Brienza, who formerly worked for the AS Roma TV channel during Garcia's time in charge of the Giallorossi.
+In June 2023, they announced they are expecting their first child together.

 After the Paris Charlie Hebdo shooting in January 2015, Garcia gave out symbolic pencils to all journalists at his press conference, saying, "What happened in Paris was an attack on freedom.
-But things mustn't change, this freedom should last forever."
+But things mustn't change; this freedom should last forever."